pnp/pnpcore/docs/articles/intro.md

 Using the PnP Core SDK is simple, check out out [getting started](consumer/readme.md) guide.

+## Where is the code?

+The PnP Core SDK is maintained in the PnP GitHub organization: https://github.com/pnp/pnpcore.

 ## How can you help?

 The model implemented in the preview only covers a small part of what's possible and needed.
 We're looking for folks that want to help us expand the model by: